Primary peritoneal cancer (PPC)

 unexplained weight gain

-swelling in the abdomen - this may be due to a build-up of fluid, known as ascites
+swelling in the abdomen due to a build-up of fluid

 pain in the lower abdomen

-The above symptoms may be caused by a number of conditions other than PPC.
-However, if you have any symptoms that get worse or last for a few weeks, it's important to have them checked by your GP.
+These symptoms may be caused by a number of conditions other than PPC.
+But, if you have any symptoms that get worse or last for a few weeks, it's important to have them checked by your GP.

-Usually you begin by seeing your GP, who will examine you and arrange for you to have any tests that may be necessary, such as ultrasound scans and blood tests.
-Your GP may need to refer you to a specialist in conditions of the female reproductive system (a gynaecologist) at the hospital for tests, specialist advice and treatment.
+Usually you begin by seeing your GP, who will examine you and may arrange for you to have an ultrasound scan and blood tests.
+Your GP will refer you to a specialist doctor, usually a gynaecologist (a specialist in women’s health), for advice and treatment.

 At the hospital, the gynaecologist will ask you about your general health and any previous medical problems.
 They will then examine you.
 This will include an internal (vaginal) examination to check for any lumps or swellings.
 Sometimes, you may also have an examination of your back passage (rectum).
-You can ask to be seen by a female doctor if you would prefer.
+You can ask for a female doctor to do the internal examination if you prefer.

-The following tests are commonly used, and you can read about these in more detail in our information about ovarian cancer:
+The following tests are commonly used.
+You can read about these in more detail in our information about ovarian cancer.

 This test uses sound waves to build up a picture of the inside of the abdomen, the liver and the pelvis.
-It will usually be done in the hospital scanning department.
+You usually have it in the hospital scanning department.

 You will be asked to drink plenty of fluids so that your bladder is full.
-This will help to provide a clearer picture.
+This helps give a clearer picture.
 Once you are lying comfortably on your back, a gel is spread on to your abdomen.
-A small device like a microphone, which produces sound waves, is then rubbed over the area.
-The sound waves are converted into a picture by a computer.
+A small device (like a microphone) is then rubbed over the area.
+This device produces sound waves, which are converted into a picture by a computer.

 A small device (about the size of a tampon) is put into your vagina.
 The device produces sound waves, which are then converted into a picture by a computer.
-Although this type of ultrasound scan may sound uncomfortable, many women find it more comfortable than having a pelvic ultrasound, as it is not necessary to have a full bladder.
+This type of ultrasound scan may sound uncomfortable, but many women find it more comfortable than a pelvic ultrasound, because you don’t need to have a full bladder.

 CT (computerised tomography) scan

-A CT scan takes a series of x-rays that build up a three-dimensional picture of the inside of the body.
+A CT scan takes a series of x-rays that build up a three-dimensional (3D) picture of the inside of the body.
 The scan is painless and takes 10–30 minutes.
 CT scans use a small amount of radiation, which is very unlikely to harm you and won't harm anyone you come into contact with.
-You will be asked not to eat or drink for at least four hours before the scan.

 You will probably be able to go home as soon as the scan is over.